rbohl/liferay-docs/developer/frameworks/articles/data-engine/01-data-definition-api/03-dedatadefintiion-list.markdown

 # Listing Data Definitions

-There's an API for retrieving a `List` collection of `DEDataDefinition` objects.
+To demonstrate the use of the Data Definitions API, consider the operation for getting a `List` of `DEDataDefinition` objects.

-The API for listing Data Definitions does not support filtering.
+The API for listing Data Definitions does not support filtering (use the search operation for that).
 To get an unfiltered list of all the `DEDataDefinition`s in the database, first build a `DEDataDefionitionRequest` that includes the `CompanyId` and `GroupId` (pagination start and end parameters are optional), and then pass the request to the `DEDataDefinitionService`'s `execute` method.

 1. Create a `DEDataDefinitionListRequest`, with or without pagination start and end parameters.